Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A7yrlAlJ6l4.md

 ### Transcript

-> the steam power i mean we already have kind of have that right in geothermal is that not is geothermal not like kind of like steam i guess so we don't have like a steam generator or anything like that though that would be pretty cool no like where you're putting water to it and you actually create steam and use that for true i think that would be pretty cool
+> the steam power I mean we already have kind of have that right in geothermal is that not is geothermal not like kind of like steam I guess so we don't have like a steam generator or anything like that though that would be pretty cool no like where you're putting water to it and you actually create steam and use that for true I think that would be pretty cool